Overview

 -

-Change of Major Criteria
+Change of Major Criteria for Physics

 Student must be in good academic standing (quarter and cumulative GPAs at 2.0 and above) to declare a major.
 Grades of a C- or better must be earned in attempted math and science course work.
 In addition, no more than 16 units of repeated course work for the major is accepted.
 If upper-division courses have been taken, a minimum upper-division GPA of a 2.0 is also required.
 Must be able to complete the degree within 216 units.
 AP/IB units or transfer units earned prior to graduating high school are excluded when determining unit range for change of major criteria and 216 unit maximum.
 Freshman (up to 44.9 units)